The following appears, in different form, in “Goddess”

 Most of this is utterly alien to orthodox Christianity and the Bible, but Steiner freely wrenched all manner of traditions into unlikely shapes.
 Thus, Steiner argued that Buddha was the same being as the ancient Norse god Wotan, and that at the request of the head Rosicrucian, Buddha traveled to Mars where he was crucified, as it were.
 Buddhists cannot recognize their teachings in this bizarre story any more than Christians can see their Savior in a Sun being who helped us manage our karma and reincarnations more wisely.

-Steiner did this sort of thing constantly, with scores of tales and teachings: He made them all fit together, true — but he did this by distorting them so severely that their original meanings were often destroyed.
-If he had provided any evidence or at least rational arguments to support his statements, we might agree that he developed interesting new metaphysical truths, or that he at least had revived old, discarded concepts, breathing new life into them.
+Steiner did this sort of thing constantly, with scores of tales and teachings: He made them all fit together — but he did this by distorting them so severely that their original meanings were often destroyed.
+If he had provided any evidence or at least rational arguments to support his statements, we might agree that he expounded interesting new metaphysical truths, or that he at least had revived old, discarded concepts, breathing new life into them.
 But he gave no evidence and he rarely took the trouble to develop his remarks rationally.
-He relied primarily on his own, unsupported word; the only substantiation he generally offered was to cite the myths, traditions, and doctrines that, he claimed, were consistent with his teachings (although they became consistent only after he had “corrected” them).
+He relied primarily on his own, unsupported word, his own self-conferred authority; the only substantiation he generally offered was to cite the myths, traditions, and doctrines that, he claimed, were consistent with his teachings (although they became consistent only after he had “corrected” them).

 The Theory of Nothing